COVID-19 Weekly Recap: Hospitalizations Up Locally, Statewide; Case Averages Steady

-In the last seven days, from April 17-23, statewide hospitalizations for people with COVID-19 are down and while in TSA-E they dropped to levels not seen since April 2020.
-Meanwhile, the 7-day averages for new cases in the DFW Metroplex continue to fluctuate by county.
+In the last seven days, from May 1-7, statewide hospitalizations for people with COVID-19 are creeping back up.
+Meanwhile, the 7-day averages for new cases in the DFW Metroplex continue to drop.

-Statewide, the Texas Department of State Health Services reported the rolling 7-day average of new confirmed cases increased again from roughly 2,500 on April 23 to 2,700 on April 30.
+Statewide, the Texas Department of State Health Services reported the rolling 7-day average of new confirmed cases dropped over the last week from roughly 2,250 on April 30 to about 1,800 on May 7.
+The 7-day average for the number of probable cases over the same time period decreased from roughly 630 to 590.

 Got a question about the COVID-19 vaccine?
 Get the answers here in our FAQ.

-On Friday, the state reported 59 more COVID-19 deaths, which is above the rolling 7-day average of 53 per day.
-A week ago, that 7-day average was also 53.
+On Friday, the state reported 53 more COVID-19 deaths, which is above the rolling 7-day average of 45 per day.
+A week ago, that 7-day average was 55.

-Across the state Friday the DSHS reported 2,682 COVID-19 patients, a slight decrease from the 2,862 patients reported eight days ago.
+Across the state Friday the DSHS reported 2,568 hospitalized COVID-19 patients, a slight decrease from the 2,648 patients reported seven days ago.
+The percentage of people hospitalized in TSA-E on Friday was 3.19%, an increase of .34% from a week ago.
+The number of COVID-19 patients in DFW hospitals has bounced between 3.6% and 2.73% since March 27.
+The number of hospitalized patients in DFW's TSA-E has increased for five straight days from 444 to 521.

 Dallas County

-In the last seven days, Dallas County reported 1,779 new and probable cases of the virus, an average of 254 per day.
-One week ago, the county was reporting an average of 251 new cases per day.
+In the last seven days, Dallas County reported 1,470 new and probable cases of the virus, an average of 210 per day.
+One week ago, the county was reporting an average of 234 new cases per day -- a month ago that average was 266 cases per day.

-In the last seven days, Dallas County has also announced 50 deaths, an average of 7 deaths per day.
-One week ago, the county was reporting an average of 8 deaths per day.
+In the last seven days, Dallas County has also announced 30 deaths, an average of 4 deaths per day.
+One week ago, the county was reporting an average of 7 deaths per day -- a month ago that average was 17 deaths per day.

 Tarrant County

-In the last seven days, Tarrant County reported 1,296 new and probable cases of the virus, an average of 185 per day.
-One week ago, the county was reporting an average of 200 new cases per day.
+In the last seven days, Tarrant County reported 1,180 new and probable cases of the virus, an average of 169 per day.
+One week ago, the county was reporting an average of 183 new cases per day -- a month ago that average was 181 cases per day.

 Denton County

-In the last seven days, Denton County reported 547 new and probable cases of the virus, an average of 78 per day.
-One week ago, the county was reporting an average of 83 new cases per day.
+In the last seven days, Denton County reported 542 new and probable cases of the virus, an average of 77 per day.
+One week ago, the county was reporting an average of 78 new cases per day -- a month ago that average was 77 cases per day.

-In the last seven days, Denton County has also announced 6 deaths, an average of .85 deaths per day.
-One week ago, the county was reporting an average of .43 deaths per day.
+In the last seven days, Denton County has also announced 7 deaths, an average of 1 death per day.
+One week ago, the county was reporting an average of .86 deaths per day.

 Collin County

-In the last seven days, the Texas Department of State Health Services reported 736 new and probable cases of the virus in Collin County, an average of 105 per day.
-One week ago, the county was reporting an average of 115 new cases per day.
+In the last seven days, the Texas Department of State Health Services reported 614 new and probable cases of the virus in Collin County, an average of 88 per day.
+One week ago, the county was reporting an average of 108 new cases per day -- a month ago that average was 90 cases per day.

-In the last seven days, the DSHS has also announced 5 deaths in Collin County, an average of .7 deaths per day.
-One week ago, the county was also reporting an average of .2 death per day.
+In the last seven days, the DSHS has also announced 10 deaths in Collin County, an average of 1.43 deaths per day.
+One week ago, the county was also reporting an average of .85 deaths per day -- a month ago that average was .71 deaths per day.

 COVID-19 Resources